 While we’re all for breaking a rule every now and then, we do love that couples are harking back to wedding traditions for their big days.
 Bryan Rafanelli of Rafanelli Events explains that “everything that is old is new again,” and he is seeing more and more couples including classic elements like black tie dress codes, engraving on wedding invitations, and formal send-offs at the end of the night.
-(That also means less after-parties.)
+(That also means fewer after-parties.)
 One small time-honored detail we love?
 Those tiny couple figurines that top the tiered wedding cake.

 Why do weddings have to be so serious?
 Of course, we want to be reverent when it comes to vows, but for the post-ceremony party, it can be all fun and games.
 Childhood nostalgia is taking over spring weddings with playful details such as balloon installations and wistful venues like campsites.
-Take this idea to the next level by serving upgraded childhood favorites like mac n' cheese and Rice Krispie treats as late-night snacks and theming your photobooth after Marvel superheroes.
+Take this idea to the next level by serving upgraded childhood favorites like mac 'n' cheese and Rice Krispie treats as late-night snacks and theming your photobooth after Marvel superheroes.
 You can even shoot off confetti cannons.
 As Rafanelli says, “Everyone loves confetti!”

-While plenty of couples look to the past for inspiration, many more are gazing toward the future and incorporating iridescent accents, neon lights, and 3-D projections into their celebration.
+While plenty of couples look to the past for inspiration, many more are gazing toward the future and incorporating neon lights and 3-D projections into their celebration.
 Even Darren Criss and Mia Swier included a staircase full of glow sticks at the entrance to their New Orleans reception.
 You can go all out with a neon lighting installation and pearlescent fabrics or just add touches, like a custom neon sign above your bar or iridescent glassware on the tabletops.

-Spring is full of whimsy, says planner Jacqueline Hill, which explains the enchanted garden trend taking over weddings.
-Whether outdoors in a manicured botanical garden or inside a ballroom full of floral chandeliers, this trend brings the celebration into a verdant space—overflowing greenery, romantic blooms, potted trees, flower walls, and hanging floral installations all bring this idea to fruition.
+Spring is full of whimsy, says planner Jacqueline Hill, which explains the enchanted garden trend dominating weddings.
+Whether outdoors in a manicured botanical garden or inside a ballroom full of floral chandeliers, this trend brings the celebration into a verdant space.
+Overflowing greenery, romantic blooms, potted trees, flower walls, and hanging floral installations all bring this idea to fruition.
 And it doesn’t stop with the plants.
 You can take this idea to the tabletops, your confections, and your dress too.
 “The use of patterned linens creates a beautiful base for your place setting and brings depth in design,” Hill says.
 Plus, 3-D appliqués on bridal gowns, floral-print tuxedo jackets, and rose-infused cakes all complete the vibe.